-5 Concluding Comments
+6 Concluding Comments

 This paper has provided a quantitative exploration of the aggregate implications of credit market frictions where agents, who differ in wealth and productivity, make an occupational choice between being a worker and an entrepreneur.
-The paper has explored optimal credit contracts in a general equilibrium setting.
-It has then explored the impact of extending access to finance to a wider and wider group of the population.
+The paper has explored optimal credit contracts with the possibility of default due to moral hazard in a general equilibrium setting.
+The model suggests a potential role for competition in credit markets to matter for both efficiency and distribution.
+It has used the framework to explore implications of contracting frictions and the impact of expanding access to finance.

-The main aim of the paper has been to explore how lack of market access and credit market frictions affect the level of income per capita and wages for a fixed technology.
-Having specified a model, a key finding is that the wage moves from around 40% of the US wage in autarky to over 90% when there is full credit market access.
-Moreover, it is access to credit markets rather than frictions due to moral hazard which are quantitatively most important.
+A key finding from the calibrated model is that the wage moves from around 40% of the US wage with no credit market access to over 90% when there is full credit market access.
+Moreover, it is access to credit markets rather than frictions due to moral hazard which turn out to be quantitatively most important.
+That said, default is an important feature of the credit market equilibrium and there is heterogeneity in default rates and interest rates paid by borrowers, mirroring what we see in survey data.